SBYSO Orchestra Summer Camp

 For Musicians in the Making!

-Please submit your registration form and audition recording by May 31, 2023.
+Please submit your registration form and audition recording by May 15, 2024.
 Audition recordings are not required for current Fischoff Chamber Music Academy students and SBYSO members.
-Applicants will be notified of their acceptance via email.
-The deadline to register for this program is May 31, 2023.

 South Bend Symphony Orchaestra

-An inspired symphony orchestras intensive hosted by SBYSO and Saint Mary's College.
+A symphony orchestra intensive hosted by SBYSO and Saint Mary's College.

 Cost: $395